By Lynne Anne Anderson, Kate S. Gold and Philippe A. Lebel

 As a brief background, the New York Paid Family Leave Law (NYPFL) is effective January 1, 2018, and has been touted as the nation’s most comprehensive paid family leave program.
 The NYPFL provides for a phased schedule of paid leave entitlement for employees that need to take time off to:

-for reasons outlined in the federal Family and Medical Leave Act (“FMLA”) with regards … Read More »
+- for reasons outlined in the federal Family and Medical Leave Act (“FMLA”) with regards to assisting a family member called to active military service.

 By William R. Horwitz